takltc/qwen-code-cli-wrapper/README.md

 **⚠️ Important**: This project uses Qwen's API which may have usage limits and terms of service.
 Please ensure compliance with Qwen's policies when using this wrapper.

 [![Star History Chart](https://api.star-history.com/svg?repos=gewoonjaap/qwen-code-cli-wrapper&type=Date)](https://www.star-history.com/#gewoonjaap/qwen-code-cli-wrapper&Date)
+### History Preprocessing (Aligned with qwen-code)

+- `cleanOrphanedToolCalls(messages)`:
+  - Removes assistant.tool_calls without matching tool responses (role: `tool` with the same `tool_call_id`).
+  - Preserves assistant text content when present, but drops invalid tool_calls.
+  - Keeps only tool responses that correspond to existing tool_call ids.
+  - Final validation pass ensures all remaining tool_calls have corresponding tool results.

+- `mergeConsecutiveAssistantMessages(messages)`:
+  - Merges adjacent assistant messages by concatenating content and concatenating tool_calls arrays.
+  - Reduces fragmentation that can cause duplicated or confused follow-up calls.

+- `preprocessMessagesForUpstream(messages)`:
+  - Runs the two steps above before sending the conversation upstream (mirrors qwen-code behavior).

+This mirrors the logic in qwen-code `packages/core/src/core/openaiContentGenerator.ts` and helps reduce repeated tool calls at the source.

+### Response Shapes

+- Streaming (compat): every delta contains `content` (may be `""`) and `tool_calls` (may be `[]`).
+- Non-stream (OpenAI spec):
+  - When `tool_calls` are present on the assistant message: `content` is `null`.
+  - When no `tool_calls`: `content` is a string and we omit the `tool_calls` field.

+### DashScope Alignment

+- For DashScope-compatible providers (e.g. `.../compatible-mode/v1`), requests add:
+  - Headers: `Accept: application/json, text/event-stream`, `X-DashScope-CacheControl: enable`, and a simple `X-DashScope-UserAgent`.
+  - Cache-control content parts: When available, the system message and (for streaming) the last message are converted to content-part arrays and their last text part is annotated with `cache_control: { type: 'ephemeral' }`.
+  - This mirrors qwen-code’s `addDashScopeCacheControl` behavior.